 CTDs are a sub-category of autoimmune diseases involving inflammation of the joints, tissues and internal organs.
 Persons with CTDs often present to their rheumatologist with complaints of joint pain, fatigue, unexplained fever, inflammation, rash, stiffness and muscle aches.
 These symptoms overlap among numerous CTDs, including SLE, one of the most severe CTDs and historically difficult to rule out, as well as other autoimmune-related diseases and other disorders that mimic these diseases, such as fibromyalgia.
-Based on a study we commissioned in 2014, we estimate that there are approximately 23 million undiagnosed patients in the United States who are symptomatic of these conditions and who may benefit from the differential diagnosis of CTDs.
-Of these patients, we estimate approximately seven million are potentially referable to rheumatologists and would be candidates for an AVISE® CTD test, representing a total addressable market of approximately \$3.6 billion, based on the current Medicare allowable reimbursement rate.
-We estimate the total addressable market for our AVISE® testing products to be approximately \$5 billion, based on estimated patient populations, the current Medicare allowable reimbursement rate and testing frequencies.
+The National Institute of Environmental Health Sciences estimates that there are approximately 24 million patients in the United States with existing cases of autoimmune diseases.
+Of these patients, we estimate approximately seven million are potentially referable to rheumatologists and would be candidates for an AVISE® CTD test, representing a total addressable market of approximately \$7.5 billion, based on the current Medicare allowable reimbursement rate.
+We estimate the total addressable market for our AVISE® testing products to be approximately \$9.0 billion, based on estimated patient populations, the current Medicare allowable reimbursement rate and testing frequencies.